How to do competitor analysis: social listening case study

 Step 5: Sit back and feel proud of the work well done!

 Good job!
 We've come a long 5-step way, having reviewed major social listening stats and analytics.
 Please use this guide as a roadmap for future competitor analyses of your own.
-Remember: the longer mentions monitoring has been underway, the more insightful and comprehensive your analysis gets.
+Remember: the longer you track mentions , the more insightful and comprehensive your analysis gets.